grav/aws-lumo-cljs-runtime/examples/node-deps-example/README.md

 Creating a separate layer for dependencies can speed up the development process, since you do not need to upload dependencies every time your application code changes.

-The runtime will look for a `nodejs/node_modules` directory in additional layers, so you just need to create a layer with the `nodejs` directory containing the `node_modules` folder and associate the lambda-function with this layer.
+The runtime will look for a `node_modules` directory in additional layers, so you just need to create a layer with the `node_modules` folder and associate the lambda-function with this layer.

 See the [`http-example`](../http-example) for details on how to do this.